Albinhsn/Bonobo/README.md

 ## ToDo

-* a[][] doesn't work

 ## Bugs/Poorly implemented stuff LLVM backend

 ## TODO LLVM backend

+* Declare internal functions to use/support arrays/maps

 * MapExpr
+    * Create a struct for map, x2 array for keys/values
+    * Create function "native" to maps

 * Index map

-* Typecheck 2d Arrays
-    * Check recursively when compiler gives array_expr it's items to support 2d arrays

-* itemType in ArrayDeclaration?
-    * Create the array and check its type
-    * Then return it and check it's validity for the stmt
-    * if creating == [1,2] it doesn't matter
-    * Maybe just store the same way you do with string, ala you store allocations and their type

-* Write c functions to create a standard library
+* Write c++ data structures and functions to create a standard library
     * Or just write functions in bonobo

-* i++
+* Be able to create and import functions from other module?

-    * Inc/Dec expr
+* (*/+-)=

+* a[][] doesn't work
+    * Prolly need to store smth to track what arrays contains

 ## TODO x86_64 backend